OUR CHURCH BUILDING IS NOT OPEN FOR SERVICES

 Services are normally on the first and third Sunday of each month at 10.30 am.
 Please see our Services and Events web page for details.

-If you intend to attend a service please send an email to email@example.com or ring 01386 882049 beforehand, as the number of people that we can accommodate is severely restricted because of social distancing.
-More details, including what to do and expect when attending a service, can be read by clicking the link below: (this was updated on 12 August to reflect the fact that the wearing of face coverings is mandatory in places of worship)
+If you intend to attend a service please send an email to firstname.lastname@example.org or ring 01386 882049 beforehand, as the number of people that we can accommodate is severely restricted because of social distancing.
+More details, including what to do and expect when attending a service, can be read by clicking the link below:

-Private Prayer: St Peter’s Parochial Church Council (PCC) has given careful consideration to the government announcement that places of worship may now open to members of the public for private prayer.
+St Peter’s Parochial Church Council (PCC) has given careful consideration to the government announcement that places of worship may now open to members of the public for private prayer.

 To open our church requires the PCC, and others responsible for maintenance, including cleaners, to ensure the safety and well being of any visitor.
 In these difficult times the responsibilities are far more onerous.
 Some members of our PCC, and many others that support them, fall within the “vulnerable” group of persons as defined in the Covid19 guidelines.
 In the circumstances, it has been decided that for the moment St Peter’s will not be left open for private prayer.
 If you do wish to visit the church for private prayer, however, please send an email to email@example.com or ring 01386 882049, and we will be pleased to do our best to accommodate a visit.